Emily Olivon

 Elpiniki Marchesini Bachmann

-Elpi earned her masters degree in School Psychology from George
+in 2020.
+Prior to that, Elpi earned her masters degree in School

-work at Virginia Tech, where she majored in Psychology and minored
+at Virginia Tech, where she majored in Psychology and minored in

 improvement, specifically through promoting positive relationships